carpodok/BasicWeatherApp-using-REST_API/README.md

 <hr>

 :information_source: There is an input area and a button on this app.
-You type a city like a London and then when you click button you'll see following information about weather;
+You type a city such as a London and then when you click button you'll see following information about weather;

 :sunny: Weather State